'A giant among fictional detectives' – The Times

-Service of All the Dead is the fourth novel in Colin Dexter's Oxford-set detective series.
+Service of All the Dead is the fourth novel in Colin Dexter's Inspector Morse series.

 The sweet countenance of Reason greeted Morse serenely when he woke, and told him that it would be no bad idea to have a quiet look at the problem itself before galloping off to a solution.

-Most people could still remember the churchwarden's murder.
+In the quiet parish of St Frideswide's, most people could still remember the murder of the churchwarden.
 A few could still recall the murderer's suicide.
-Now even the police had closed the case.
+Even the police closed the case.

 Service of All the Dead is followed by the fifth Inspector Morse book, The Dead of Jericho.